Legal Updates

 Gross Implications

 by John Gause, Esq.
-November 5, 2009, Maine LAWYERS REVIEW Imagine if two people shoot and kill someone but neither were guilty of murder or manslaughter because the victim would have died from the other bullet anyway.
-Or if three people push a rock off a cliff, and it lands on someone’s head, yet none … Continued
+November 5, 2009, Maine LAWYERS REVIEW Imagine if two people shoot and kill someone but neither were guilty of murder or manslaughter because the victim would have died from either bullet.
+Or if three people push a boulder off a cliff onto someone below but none is legally responsible because any … Continued

 On The Road to Recovery